emd22/jam2020/doc/16_operators.md

 ### Available operators + Operator overloading

-In the `loops` section, we briefly spoke about how you can create your own iteratable objects by means of adding a method named `__iterate__` to your objects.
+In the `iterators` section, we briefly spoke about how you can create your own iteratable objects by means of adding a method named `__iterate__` to your objects.